pagopa/iso18013-android/README.md

 )
 ```

-In app you can find these examples into SignAndVerifyViewViewModel class. </br>
+Examples of how to use `COSEManager` can be found in the `SignAndVerifyViewViewModel` class.

 MDoc: </br>

 The `MDoc` class is a polymorphic class in Kotlin that returns an object of type `ModelMDoc`.
 The `ModelMDoc` is a